Guide to Corporate & Individual Taxation (33.5 hrs)

 After reading Chapter 5, participants will be able to:

-1. Identify the transfer of money, property or both by prospective shareholders and the basic requirements associated with §351.
+1. Identify the transfer of money, property, or both by prospective shareholders and the basic requirements associated with §351, determine the differences between start-up and organizational expenses, specify the treatment of capital gains and losses, and recall dividends received treatment.

-4. Identify §531 status and determine accounting periods and methods available to corporations.
+2. Specify the requirements for corporate charitable contributions, determine how to avoid § 541 and §531 status and identify accounting periods and methods available to corporations.

 At the start of Chapter 6, participants should identify the following topics for study: